daltyboy11/daltyboy11.github.io/_posts/2020-04-01-enlightenment-now.md

 different picture...

 # Review
-The popular sentiment of progressophobia in today's influential though circles is plain wrong.
+The popular sentiment of progressophobia in today's influential thought circles is plain wrong.
 Progress is a phenomenon that erases its tracks, and even its champions focus disproportionately on the progress left to accomplish rather than the progress already made.